omaressameldin/grpc-graphql-demo/README.md

 # Readme

 ## What this is
-- A Todo app using [GRPC](https://github.com/grpc/grpc-go) and [GraphQL](https://github.com/99designs/gqlgen)
+- A Todo app using GO, [GRPC](https://github.com/grpc/grpc-go) and [GraphQL](https://github.com/99designs/gqlgen)
-- the todo app has a GRPC service for creating, updating, deleting, and reading tasks
+- the todo app has a GO / GRPC service for creating, updating, deleting, and reading tasks and a GO / GraphqL api layer in front of the service
 - it's using [BoltDB](https://github.com/boltdb/bolt) for saving tasks

 ## How to use